 “I have progressive MS and for about 5 years have had very painful spasms in my right thigh.
 In order to cope with the pain, I draw my right knee up and stand on my left leg.
 This used to happen every few steps and it would be triggered by someone holding a door open; an actual doorway; a long and daunting path; getting out of the car; facing a challenge like steps; people waiting for me or a verbal prediction of anything problematic like high winds, rain, no parking space etc.

-My GP suggested that Rae of “Hypnosis Scotland” may be able to help me.
+My GP suggested that Rae of “Hypnotherapy Scotland” may be able to help me.

 I was very apprehensive about being hypnotised but I went to visit Rae nevertheless.
 The clinic is set in peaceful surroundings and there is an atmosphere of calm.
 Rae is a delightful lady who allays your fears and puts you at ease immediately.
 I was put into a light trance, which is comparable with the point at which you are about to fall asleep.
 Apart from being therapeutic, the experience is enjoyable.

 After just a few treatments, I can now walk down long stretches of path.
 A typical example is crossing a car park, continuing along an approach to a building, through doors – sometimes including steps – and into the building.
 Because of this experience, I have gained confidence in ‘stepping out’ and walking more quickly.

 Hypnotherapy has helped me overcome a real fear and significantly improved my quality of life.
 Rae is caring and compassionate and I cannot recommend her enough.”